Self Hosted Kubernetes Agent

 githubEnterpriseAppPrivateKeyEncoded

 customCertificates An array of strings.
 Each represents a name of Kubernetes secret that contains custom CA certificates.
 Those certificates will be available during deployments.Custom CA Certificates.
-More details here.
+More details hereNo

-gitSslNoVerifyWhen set to true, cloning a git repo will not verify SSL/TLS certsIgnoring SSL/TLS certs for on-premise git servers.
+gitSslNoVerifyWhen set to true, cloning a git repo will not verify SSL/TLS certsIgnoring SSL/TLS certs for on-premise git serversNo

-Please pay attention, when you change this - you should also change your storage class name to match this configuration
+Please note: When changing this you should also change your storage class name to match this configuration

 jobHistoryLimitFailure